(When I grouch later about massively oversized chapters, this is what I'm grouching about.)

 His hands ran over her, gripping, squeezing, and he shoved her legs apart.
 "You like me here?
 Like this?"
 Without waiting for a response, he filled her again.
 Her palms hit the wall to brace as his motion picked up.

 Lips pressed against her shoulder.
 "Do that again."

 She shot him a hazy, unsure look.
 He elaborated, this time definitely not talking about her back.
 "You get tighter.
 Do it again."
 The hand on her hip circled around, fingers searching, then working counterpoint to his body.
 His breath hissed against her ear.
 "Let me feel it."

 The second time, what overran her senses wasn't as gentle but was infinitely better, and she screamed.
 His muscles locked as he pressed further, harder against her, the soft moan he muffled against the side of her neck satisfying proof that she had driven him over the edge.

-Arms wrapped around her as she straightened, twisting to rub her cheek against his, their ragged breath mingling.
+He wrapped his arms around her as she straightened and twisted to rub her cheek against his, their ragged breath mingling.
 Wanting to face him but still craving the closeness, she pulled free, then returned, hooking a leg over his hip and enveloping him while he was still able.

 Gaara touched her cheek, smiling even as he feigned shock.
 "What, again?"

 She laughed, wound arms around his neck.
 "No, no thank you.
 Any more and I'll break."

 He chuckled, his hands gently moving along her back as he buried his nose against her throat.